imabdk/Toast-Notification-Script/README.md

 #### Legacy Features (v2.3.0)
 - Custom notification app registration
 - Software Center integration
-- Traditional ConfigMgr deployment model
+- Integration to task sequences
-- PowerShell app notifications
+- Integration to applications and packages

 > ⚠️ **Note**: The legacy ConfigMgr version (2.x) is no longer actively developed.
 Organizations are encouraged to migrate to Microsoft Intune and use version 3.0.0 for additional features and ongoing support.